 All expenditure is accounted for on an accruals basis and has been classified under headings that aggregate all costs related to the category.
 Where costs cannot be directly attributed to a particular category they have been allocated to activities on a basis consistent with use of the resources.
-Premises and other overheads have been allocated on a head count basis.
+Premises overheads have been allocated on a headcount basis and other overheads have been allocated on the basis of head count

-Fundraising costs are those incurred in seeking voluntary contributions by donation and include costs of disseminating information relating to the activities carried on by the company.
+Fundraising costs are those incurred in seeking voluntary contributions by donation.

-International and domestic aid and development programs expenditure are those costs directly incurred in supporting the objects of the company and include project management carried out by central administration.
+International and domestic aid and development programs expenditure are those costs directly incurred in supporting the objectives of the company and include project management carried out by central administration.